a-dead-flower/fishing/README.md

 - Fixed fish sorting by price and name in shops bug
 - Added stats info to shop items instead of only for upgrades
 - Reworked interface for the bestiary for more consistant styling
+- Added the two remaining rods to the game
+- Capped money to 999,999 because I don't want to resize the shops

 ## 0.0.12
 - Added repository to GitHub!